Are you a lazy entrepreneur?

 No one has ever been awarded for their ‘efforts’; awards have always been the reward given to those with ‘results’.
 What we do and how we do (process or effort) is good; but much better is what we achieved (outcome or result).
 The world only becomes better from the outcome (productivity) of men’s efforts (activity) and not the other way round!

-The list is endless, in fact i suggest you keep coming up with more on your own after reading this and please share them with us once you do either by sending us a mail, posting it as a comment under this article or in the forum.
+The list is endless, in fact i suggest you keep coming up with more on your own after reading this and please share them with us once you do either by sending us a mail, posting it as a comment under this article.
 I’ve tried to come up with a few ones that I will like to share below in two basic categories;

 (1) Laziness is choosing;